tawnkramer/sdsandbox/README.md

 python prepare_data.py --clean
 ```

 7) Repeat 4, 5, 6 until you have lots of training data.
 30gb+ is good.
-On your last run, perpare a validation set:
+On your last run, prepare a validation set:

 ```bash
 python prepare_data.py --validation --clean